 Frogbit will easily propagate on its own, either through sexual reproduction or through plant stem fragmentation.

 Either way, it does grow pretty quickly, so remember to keep it under control in order to prevent it from covering the entire surface of your aquarium.

-Alright, so as you can see, when it comes to dwarf water lettuce vs Frogbit, both of these plants are fairly similar.
-Both are floating freshwater aquarium plants which do not require substrate, help provides cover for fish, and are fairly easy to care for.
+Alright, so as you can see, when it comes to dwarf water lettuce vs frogbit, both of these plants are fairly similar.
+Both are floating freshwater aquarium plants that do not require substrate, help provide cover for fish, and are fairly easy to care for.

 If the difficulty of care is your main concern, you probably want to go with frogbit, although it does grow a bit faster than the water lettuce, so it does require more maintenance in terms of trimming.